 Box Training: The Use of Box with Sensitive Data

-Duke Health: All Duke Health users of Duke’s Box service are strongly encouraged to complete an online training module, but it is not required for access.
+Duke Medicine: All Duke Medicine users of Duke’s Box service are strongly encouraged to complete an online training module.

 To complete the training: